retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     The node menu for the StartEndEvents data processor.

 Let us create the second node: ``GroupEvents``.
 Click at ``node1``'s triple dots (we note that "Delete node" option is available now as well), choose "Add data processor node" and choose ``GroupEvents``.
-If we click the newly created node, its menu looks like as follows:
+If you click on this node, the node menu appears, where you can enter the following parameter values:

 .. figure:: /_static/user_guides/preprocessing/preprocessing_graph_gui_node_menu_2.png
     :height: 600